DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-02-20-adding-an-address-using-a-postcode-address-finder.md

 - county
 - postcode

-We include a third address line because provider and school data analysis shows that a small number of providers and schools have a third line in their addresses.
+We include a third address line because provider and school data analysis show that several providers and schools have a third line in their addresses.

 We have specific [data validation rules](#enter-address-form) that users must meet before continuing to the ‘Check your answers’ page.